Contact surgery numbers: Computations of contact surgery numbers

 Since the contact framing of $K$ agrees with its $T^2_0$-framing it follows that contact $(+1)$-surgery along the once stabilized knot $K_1$ yields a contact structure $\eta_n$ on $\#_2 S^1\times S^2$.
 By Theorem~\ref{thm:ozbagci} $\eta_n$ is overtwisted.

-Since $\#_2 S^1\times S^2$ has no $2$-torsion its $spin^c$ structure is determined by its Euler class and if the Euler class is zero then its the $\de_3$-invariant will determine the isotopy class of $\eta_n$.
+Since $\#_2 S^1\times S^2$ has no $2$-torsion its $spin^c$ structure is determined by its Euler class and if the Euler class is zero then its $\de_3$-invariant will determine the isotopy class of $\eta_n$.

 We start with the case $n=1$.
 The Legendrian knot $K_1$ in $(T^3,\xi_1)$ is shown in the contact surgery diagram of $(T^3,\xi_1)$ in Figure~\ref{fig:3torus}.
-From that description we use Lemma~\ref{lem:d3} to compute the homtopical invariants of $\eta_1$ to be
+From that description, we use Lemma~\ref{lem:d3} to compute the homotopical invariants of $\eta_1$ to be

 Finally, we can obtain $\xi_n$ from $\xi_1$ by cutting $T^3$ along the $T^2_\pi$-fiber of height $\theta=\pi$ and introduce Giroux torsion.
-This does not change the homotopy type of the underlying tangential $2$-plane field and thus the Euler class and the $\de_3$-invariant of $\xi_n$ is the same as for $\xi_1$.
-Since the contact $(+1)$-surgery along $K_1$ happens in a region where the underlying tangential $2$-plane field was not changed, the Euler class of $\eta_n$ and the $\de_3$-invariant (seen as a Hopf invariant with the appropriate trivializations of $T^3$ and $\#_2 S^1\times S^2$) is the same as for $\eta_1$. \end{proof}
+This does not change the homotopy type of the underlying tangential $2$-plane field and thus the Euler class and the $\de_3$-invariant of $\xi_n$ are the same as for $\xi_1$.
+Since the contact $(+1)$-surgery along $K_1$ happens in a region where the underlying tangential $2$-plane field was not changed, the Euler class of $\eta_n$ and the $\de_3$-invariant (seen as a Hopf invariant with the appropriate trivializations of $T^3$ and $\#_2 S^1\times S^2$) are the same as for $\eta_1$. \end{proof}